qouteall/qouteall-blog/blog/2025/How to Avoid Fighting Rust Borrow Checker.md

 - Borrowing that cross function boundary is contagious.
 Just borrowing a wheel of car can indirectly borrow the whole car.
 - Mutate-by-recreate is contagious.
 Recreating child require also recreating parent that holds the new child, and parent's parent, and so on.
 - Lifetime annotation is contagious.
-If some type has a lifetime parameter `'a`, then every type that holds it and every function signature that use it must also have the lifetime parameter `'a` (some may be auto-inferred, but not all).
+If some type has a lifetime parameter `'a`, then every type that holds it must also have the lifetime parameter `'a`.
+(Every function that use them may also need lifetime annotation, but lifetime elision can help).
 Refactoring that adds/remove lifetime parameter can be a huge work.
 - In current borrow checker, one branch's borrowing is contagious to the whole branching scope.
 - `async` is contagious. `async` function can call normal function.
 Normal function cannot easily call `async` function (but it's possible to call by blocking).
 - Being not `Sync`/`Send` is contagious.
 A struct that indirectly owns a non-`Sync` data is not `Sync`.
 A struct that indirectly owns a non-`Send` data is not `Send`.